 - Don’t season your ramekin eggs with salt.
 Smoked salmon and parmesan will provide all the seasoning that this dish needs.

-- Don’t overbake the eggs.
-Make sure the yolk is still soft.
-If the egg white isn’t setting on top, it is likely due to the moisture in the spinach.
+- Don’t overbake the eggs to ensure runny yolks If the egg white isn’t setting on top, it is likely due to the moisture in the spinach.
 Place the ramekins under the grill for a moment to finish cooking, if you need to.

 - Serve baked eggs with spinach and smoked salmon immediately, before egg yolks overcook in the residual heat.

-We love having special breakfast over festive periods and when guests are visiting.
-If you are looking for more ideas to spoil your family and friends in the morning, have a look at our other breakfast recipes below:
+We love having special breakfasts over festive periods and when guests are visiting.
+If you are looking for more ideas to spoil your family and friends in the morning, have a look at our other easy recipes below:

 - Gluten-Free Zucchini Pancakes with Bacon and Eggs